 Glaze VS Wax Over Chalk Paint

-Chalk painting is one of the most popular painting techniques due to its versatility and ease of use.
-But when it comes to finishing your project with an antiqued look, you may be faced with a decision between two different approaches: glaze vs wax over chalk paint.
-Knowing which finish will work best for your specific project requires an understanding of both finishes and how they differ from each other.
+Chalk painting is one of the most popular techniques due to its versatility and how easy it is to use.
+But when it comes to finishing your project with an antiqued look, you may be faced with a decision between glaze vs wax over chalk paint.
+Knowing which one will work best for your specific project requires an understanding of both and how they differ from each other.

-In this article, we’ll take a look at what chalk paint is and how to apply both glaze and wax finishes over it, as well as provide a comparison of glaze vs wax so that you can make an informed decision about which one is right for you.
+We’ll take a look at how to apply both finishes over these chalk paint furniture ideas, as well as provide a comparison so that you can choose which one is right for you.

 Glaze and wax are two popular antiquing finishes that can be applied over chalk paint.
 Each has its own advantages and disadvantages, so it’s important to understand the differences between them before making a decision.

-Keep reading to learn more about these two finishes and make an informed decision on which product is best for you!
+So, keep reading to learn more about these two and make an informed decision on which product is best for you!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.